emilienschultz/activetigger/docs/environment.md

 Fine-tuning involves adapting a pre-trained language model to a specific task. **This phase is less energy-intensive than the initial training**.
 Nevertheless, it is performed far more frequently than the initial training.

-[One study](https://arxiv.org/abs/2311.10267) showed that energy consumption during fine-tuning depends mainly on the total number of tokens processed (rather than their individual size) and the wall clock time.
+[One study "Energy and Carbon Considerations of Fine-Tuning BERT"](https://arxiv.org/abs/2311.10267) showed that energy consumption during fine-tuning depends mainly on the total number of tokens processed (rather than their individual size) and the wall clock time.

 ### 🔍 Inference phase